salman1294/Smart-Safe-Project/README.md

 # Smart-Safe-Project
-Hello and welcome to my smart safe project, this project was done in an Embedded systems course in college.
+Hello and welcome to my smart safe project, this project was done in an Embedded systems course in college (optional course).

 Describtion: As the name Suggests, I created a prototype of a smart safe which is similar to an ordinary safe that locks & unlocks as needed, but some smart features:
 - The user can connect to the safe via Bluetooth.